Yachts Miami Beach1 Herald Plaza, Miami, FL

 There is a deep-water basin at the nearby Island Garden Marina that will accommodate the largest of the superyachts.

 And, it’s not just boats; it’s boat toys, too.
-There is also almost 14 acres of exhibitor space were boat owners and lovers can buy anything boat related, including accessories, engines, electronics, gifts, clothing and services.
+There is also almost 14 acres of exhibitor space where boat owners and lovers can buy anything boat related, including accessories, engines, electronics, gifts, clothing and services.
 Workshops, seminars and demonstrations are also available on a variety of boat topics.

 Each year brings different surprises, such as 2016’s showcase of historical boats, including the celebrity boat from “Miami Vice” and the sister ship of the one belonging to Ernest Hemingway.